Skip Navigation LinksBrucellosis

 What You Need to Know

-• Brucellosis is a disease caused by Brucella bacteria that can be found in unpasteurized (raw) dairy products.
+• Brucellosis is a disease caused by Brucella bacteria that come from infected animals and can be found in unpasteurized (raw) dairy products, like raw milk and cheese.

-• Most people get brucellosis by eating or drinking unpasteurized dairy products, like milk and cheese, that come from infected cows and goats.
+• Most people get brucellosis by eating or drinking unpasteurized dairy products made from the milk of infected cows and goats.

-• You can prevent brucellosis by avoiding unpasteurized milk and cheese, and eating only dairy products that state on the label that they are pasteurized.
+• You can prevent brucellosis by avoiding unpasteurized milk and cheese (including queso fresco made from raw milk) and eating only dairy products that state on the label that they are pasteurized.

 Various dairy products, including sour cream, butter, cheese, and milk